Lone Star Tick

 The saliva of a Lone star tick has a carbohydrate known as Alpha-gal which is similar in structure to a carbohydrate present in red meats.
 When the tick saliva enters your body, there is a chance your immune system will create antibodies against the Alpha-gal carbohydrate.
 Because the structure of these carbohydrates are so similar, the antibodies may mistake the red meat carbohydrate for the Alpha-gal carbohydrate, causing an allergic reaction that was meant for the tick saliva.

 If you are concerned you may have developed a meat allergy due to a Lone star tick bite, make sure to contact your allergist to discuss available options.
-Unfortunately, since all Lone star ticks have these sugar structures in there salvia we do not offer testing.
+Unfortunately, since all Lone star ticks have these sugar structures in their saliva we do not offer testing.